Priyadarshan-DM-GY-6063B/HW06/README.md

 The visualization aims to provide insights into how different boroughs fare in terms of road safety, highlighting injury trends for different types of road users.

 ## Dataset Details
-The dataset used in this project is titled **Motor-Vehicle-Crashes.csv** and contains detailed information on motor vehicle crashes in New York City, including the date, location, and the number of injuries and fatalities.
+The dataset used in this project is titled **Motor-Vehicle-Crashes.csv** and contains detailed information on motor vehicle crashes in New York City, including the date, location, and number of injuries and fatalities.

 - **Source**: This dataset was sourced from the [NYC Open Data Portal](https://data.cityofnewyork.us/), providing a public database of various types of incidents and statistics throughout the city.
 - **Data Description**: The dataset contains information such as crash date, location, borough, injuries, fatalities, and contributing factors.